 Boy Scout Program Membership

-Boy Scouting, one of the traditional membership divisions of the BSA, is available to boys who have earned the Arrow of Light Award or have completed the fifth grade, or who are 11 through 17 years old.
+Scouts BSA, one of the traditional membership divisions of the BSA, is available to youth who have earned the Arrow of Light Award or have completed the fifth grade, or who are 11 through 17 years old.
 The program achieves the BSA’s objectives of developing character, citizenship, and personal fitness qualities among youth by focusing on a vigorous program of outdoor activities.

-Thousands of volunteer leaders, both men and women, are involved in the Boy Scouting program.
-They serve in a variety of jobs-everything from unit leaders to chairmen of troop committees, committee members, merit badge counselors, and chartered organization representatives.
+Thousands of volunteer leaders are involved in the Scouts BSA program.
+They serve in a variety of jobs-everything from unit leaders, committee chairs, committee members, merit badge counselors, and chartered organization representatives.

 Who Pays for It?

-Several groups are responsible for supporting Boy Scouting: the boy and his parents, the troop, the chartered organization, and the community.
-Boys are encouraged to earn money whenever possible to pay their own expenses, and they also contribute dues to their troop treasuries to pay for budgeted items.
+Several groups are responsible for supporting Scouts: the Scout and their parents, the troop, the chartered organization, and the community.
+Youth are encouraged to earn money whenever possible to pay their own expenses, and they also contribute dues to their troop treasuries to pay for budgeted items.
 Troops obtain additional income by working on approved money-earning projects.
 The community, including parents, supports Scouting through the United Way, Friends of Scouting campaigns, bequests, and special contributions to the BSA local council.
 This income provides leadership training, outdoor programs, council service centers and other facilities, and professional service for units.